 Through academic and co-curricular activities, the CSE Department provides students with ample opportunities to cultivate their skills and prepare for their future careers.
 To learn more about the CSE Department’s commitment to student success and discover how undergraduate CSE students at UC San Diego make the most of their college experience, explore the CSE Department’s “Student Success and Opportunities” website.

 - CSE Diversity, Equity, and Inclusion

-We all benefit when we embrace different perspectives, backgrounds, and experiences, which is why diversity, equity, and inclusion are key staples of the UCSD Computer Science and Engineering community.
-We are continuously looking for ways to improve our department, and this starts with creating an inclusive environment.
-Ongoing support of student organization activities, as well as faculty- and staff-led initiatives, promote the growth and values of our community.
+The CSE Department’s innovative nature inspires us to continuously look for ways to improve our department, and this growth starts with creating an inclusive environment.
+Ongoing support of student organization activities, as well as faculty-led and staff-led initiatives, promote the growth and values of our community.
 Our dedication to diversity and inclusion enables us to reach a broad set of students, to work in diverse teams, and to better train students to be the leaders of tomorrow.